-(d) Delivery Service Adjustment (DSA)
+(d) Delivery Service Adjustment

-The DSA provides cost recovery or refunding for certain items that vary due to external factors, including: debt service (variances in interest rates, capital expenditures and savings derived from the UDSA financings) and storm restoration expenditures (variances from the approximately \$34 million per year budgeted for storm restoration expenses).
-The DSA is calculated through the end of September each year, and as of September 30, 2017 a \$29 million regulatory asset was incorporated into the 2018 budget and rates.
+The DSA provides cost recovery or refunding for certain items that vary due to external factors, including: debt service (variances in interest rates, capital expenditures and savings derived from the UDSA financings) and storm restoration expenditures (variances from the amounts budgeted for storm restoration expenses).
+The DSA is calculated through the end of September each year.
+As of September 30, 2018, a regulatory asset totaling \$29 million was incorporated into the 2019 budget and electric rates.
+As of September 30, 2017, a regulatory asset totaling \$29 million was incorporated into the 2018 budget and electric rates.

 The remaining DSA recoverable balance is a result of the storm recovery rider component of the DSA.
 The recovery or refund of any storm restoration costs above or below the annual budgeted amount is amortized over a three year period.
-The balance carried forward for recovery in future years at December 31, 2017 totaled approximately \$59 million.
+The balance carried forward for recovery in future years as of December 31, 2018 totaled approximately \$79 million.

-(e) Revenue Decoupling Mechanism (RDM)
+(e) Revenue Decoupling Mechanism

-The RDM, which was implemented on April 1, 2015, ensures that only approved revenues for delivery service are collected from customers.
+The RDM ensures that only approved revenues for delivery service are collected from customers.
 The RDM compares actual revenues with authorized revenues and credits (or collects) any differences to (or from) customers.
 It is intended to cover all sources of variances in delivery service revenues including, among other things, any net lost revenues attributable to the implementation of energy efficiency or net metering programs, any revenue variances caused by warmer or cooler than normal weather, and revenue variations that result from changes in economic conditions.

 The RDM is applied to delivery rates on a percentage basis and is reset at the beginning of each year to include the prior year surplus or shortfall between actual and authorized revenues for delivery service.
-The RDM also utilizes such realized prior year surplus or shortfall to update delivery rates for the current year so as to minimize future variances between actual and authorized revenues.
+In years when a multi-year rate plan is in effect, the RDM also utilizes such realized prior year surplus or shortfall to update delivery rates for the current year so as to minimize future variances between actual and authorized revenues.
 In no event may the Authority recover an amount that exceeds authorized delivery revenues.

-The cumulative balance as of December 31, 2017 was approximately \$15 million due from customers and is set to be collected in 2018.
-The RDM balance as of December 31, 2016 was approximately \$15 million due from customers and was collected from customers in 2017.
+The cumulative balance as of December 31, 2018 was approximately \$48 million due to customers and is set to be returned in 2019.
+The RDM balance as of December 31, 2017 was approximately \$15 million due from customers and was collected from customers in 2018.